clij/clij-docs/faq.md

 <a name="multi)_channels"></a>
 ## Are multi-channel images and timelapse data supported by CLIJ?
 In general no. CLIJ supports two and three dimensional images.
 If the third dimension represents channels or frames, these images can be processed using CLIJs 3D filters.
-When processing 4D or 5D images, it is recommended to split it into 3D blocks.
+When processing 4D or 5D images, it is recommended to split them into 3D blocks.

 <a name="inplace_operations"></a>
 ## Are in-place operations supported?
-No. There are no in-place operations supported in CLIJ.
-No operation overwrites its input images.
-However, when implementing your own OpenCL-code and wrapping it into CLIJ plugins, in-place operations may be supported depending on used hardware, driver version and supported OpenCL version.
+No. There are no in-place operations implemented in CLIJ.
+No built-in operation overwrites its input images.
+However, when implementing your own custom OpenCL-code and wrapping it into CLIJ plugins, in-place operations may be supported depending on used hardware, driver version and supported OpenCL version.

 <a name="active_imagej_window"></a>
 ## Does it matter which is the currently active image window in ImageJ?